Meet Ayokunle – a Nigerian student in Finland who pursued and enjoyed Finland’s top-ranking yet affordable education.

-At first I came to Finland to pursue a bachelor’s degree in IT at Savonia University of Applied Science.
-I chose Finland because some of my friends already lived here.
-And after graduating as a Bachelor of IT, I decided to study more and applied for a master’s degree in Human Technology Interaction at the University of Tampere and got in.
+At first, I came to Finland to pursue a bachelor’s degree in IT at Savonia University of Applied Science.
+I chose Finland because some of my friends already live here.
+And after graduating as a Bachelor of Engineering in IT, I decided to study more and applied for a master’s degree in Human Technology Interaction at the University of Tampere and got in.

 My process for applying to study in Finland was quite long, but I don’t think it was difficult at all.
 For me, the travelling part was difficult, because I had to go from Nigeria to Ghana to take my entrance exam.
 Travelling to Ghana wasn’t easy, because Ghana was having an election during that time.
 Travelling didn’t affect me as much as it could have, because I was determined to take the exam and get in to the school.
 The entrance exam was easy for me.
 All in all, it was the easiest part of the whole thing.

 “I must say that the best thing about Finland is peace and quiet!”